byslee/shopper_challenge/README.md

 * I am not familiar enough with above to make a decision.
 I will default to using less database calls (I think it is faster, plus fewer reads = less potential for error) and processing all of the data in Python.
 I would guess there are maybe ~50K shopper applicants per year, Python should be able to handle that easily.

 =============================
-TODO & Design Notes
+Outstanding TODOs
 =============================

-Running list of TODOs for myself
+Master list in descending order of priority

-* Change text on pages to flashed messages
+* Allow user to retrieve application status keyed off email
-* Nice display for the funnel
+* Better funnel visualization
-* Backend validation for date picker on funnel: end_date > start_date

-These are things that I know should be implemented, but there wasn't time to.

-* Validate entries into form fields and raise error if not well-formed (front-end validation)
+* Faster funnel query -- Python versus SQL
+* Frontend validation of form fields on the application form & date picker on funnel dashboard - better UX: instead of notifying the user of mistake after they submit, prevent them from making the mistake in the first place

+Nice to haves

-* Use JavaScript & Ajax on funnel analytics to change chart without having to load a new page
+* Use JavaScript & Ajax on funnel display to change chart without having to load a new page
-* Front-end validation for date picker on funnel

-Nice-to-have: things I would do if I had unlimited time.

-* Progress bar on Shopper Applicant page to indicate where they are in the flow.
+* Progress bar on Shopper Applicant page to indicate where they are in the flow